dltxio/dltxio.github.io/careers/front-end-dev.md

 * Continous Delivery with CircleCI and YAML
 * Unit testing using Jest
 * Other DevOps, Bash a plus
 * React Native experience a plus
+* Python / Go / C# a plus

 ## Duties:
 * Designing and delivering mobile app and web front end solutions from proof of concept to end product delivery